Echinococcus vogeli: Treatment

 If patients do not undergo treatment, 94% of them will die within 20 years of diagnosis.

 PE is treated the same as cystic echinococcosis, with mebendazole and albendazole showing definite progress in treating PE.

 Surgery remains the top treatment against PE.
 There are less invasive surgical methods partnered with chemotherapy in development.

 Epidemiology

-The parasite E. vogeli resides neotropical areas, such as Central and South America.
-Polycystic echinococcosis has infected people in Panama, Columbia, Ecuador, Venezuela, Peru, Brazil, and Suriname.
+The parasite E. vogeli resides in neotropical areas, such as Central and South America.
+Polycystic echinococcosis has infected people in Panama, Colombia, Ecuador, Venezuela, Peru, Brazil, and Suriname.
 E. vogeli infections seem to be on the rise, with 100 new cases over the past 10 years.